 Besides the many vitamins and minerals, vegetables also contain a high number of antioxidants and dietary fiber.
-Having a good number of antioxidants will help the body fight against cancers, oxidant stress, and disease.
-They also help the body by strengthening its immunity to fight these off.
+Having a good number of antioxidants will help the body fight against cancers, stress, and disease.
+They also help the body by strengthening its immunity.
 The dietary fiber which vegetables contain includes both soluble and insoluble types.
 These are known as non-starch polysaccharides.
 Non-starch polysaccharides consist of mucilage, cellulose, pectin, hemicellulose and gums.
 When you introduce these compounds into your body, they absorb any unused water to help aid in the smooth removal of waste.
 Ultimately, by increasing your fiber, you help your body to protect itself from many gastrointestinal conditions.

 Daily Amount of Vegetables to Consume

 It is recommended that men who are between 19 and 50 years of age need to be consuming at least three cups of vegetables daily.
 Men who are over 50 might only need 2 1/2 cups.
 Keep in mind, though, if you include exercise you’ll need to increase your amount of vegetables.

 For women in the same age range, you’ll need a minimum of 2 1/2 cups every day.
 Women who are older than 50 only require two cups.
 But, like men, women who include exercise also need to increase their amount of vegetable intake.